How to Organize a Power Pantry

 Create a kid-friendly space.

 Include the kiddos in the new organization effort.
-Have them create a shelf of their own with healthy snacks within their reach.
+Have them create a shelf of their own with healthy and fun snacks within their reach.

 Love it.
 List it.